Namur Wallonia, Belgium Travel Guide

 The official language in Wallonia, including Namur, is French.
 While many in tourist-facing roles speak some English, a language barrier exists in other situations.
 Learning some basic French phrases demonstrates respect.

-Google Translate has useful features, including offline translation and camera translation for signs and menus.
+Google Translate has useful features, including translation without internet and camera translation for signs and menus.

 Generally open Monday to Saturday, from 10:MIDNIGHT TO 6:00 PM or 7:00 PM.
 Many shops, especially smaller boutiques, are closed on Sundays, with some exceptions for larger supermarkets or designated shopping Sundays.